Jia22k/LabOS/Week 3.2 - Intro to some concepts.md

 ### A brief Intro

-> This is a brief introduction to help prepare you for Thursday's class, which I find a bit complex.
-To make the transition smoother, we'll start with an overview of the key concepts.---
+> This is a brief introduction to help prepare you for Thursday's class, which I think is a little complex.
+To make the transition smoother for you tomorrow, we'll start with an overview of the key concepts.

 #### **1. Preemption: Involuntary Context Switch**
 - **What is Preemption?**